 The cancer that asbestos is most likely to cause is mesothelioma.
 Mesothelioma is a relatively rare form of cancer (2,000 to 3,000 cases diagnosed in the U.S. a year) that involves the mesothelium.
 The mesothelium is a thin protective lining that covers many of the body’s internal organs such as the lungs, chest cavity, the pericardium (a sac surrounding the heart), and the peritoneum (abdominal cavity lining, near the digestive tract).
 When mesothelioma affects the lungs it is known as pleural mesothelioma.
 This is the most common form of mesothelioma.
 When it affects the abdominal cavity, it is known as peritoneal mesothelioma.
 When mesothelioma affects the heart it is known as pericardial mesothelioma.
 Physicians hypothesize that the asbestos fibers may impact the heart through the bloodstream.

 Mesothelioma is almost always caused by exposure to asbestos or asbestos-like fibers.
+You can learn the mesothelioma facts online.
 Mesothelioma has occurred in people who worked around asbestos, family members of the exposed worker, and people living close to asbestos mines and factories.
 In about 70 to 80% of mesothelioma cases, asbestos exposure at work is reported.
 It is not associated with smoking, unlike lung cancer.
 It can take 20 to 50 years after exposure for mesothelioma to develop (usually 30 years or more) which is why great efforts have been undertaken to prevent exposure of school children.
 The late diagnosis can sometimes occur because the symptoms (difficulty breathing, shortness of breath, excessive coughing, pain in the chest/abdomen, weight loss, appetite loss), are similar to less serious conditions such as the flu, bronchitis, heart disease, and viral pneumonia.
 Patients usually go to the doctor initially due to difficulty breathing and shortness of breath.

 The term “mesothelioma” was first used in the medical literature in 1931 and was associated with asbestos in the 1940s.
 About 100,000 people have died or will die of asbestos exposure related to ship building (see modern history section below).
 This is why mesothelioma occurs seven times greater than the national rate in Hampton Roads (southeast Virginia) since it is a ship-building center.
 For every thousand of the 4.3 million shipyard workers during World War II, about 14 died of mesothelioma and an unknown number died of asbestosis (see two sections down for definition).